AnastasiiaSt/Forest-Cover-Type-Prediction/README.md

+### Problem Description
+Training and testing datasets [Forest Cover Type](https://www.kaggle.com/competitions/forest-cover-type-prediction/data) from Kaggle are used in this project.
+Detailed information about training and testing datasets can be found in the [training set report](http://htmlpreview.github.io/?https://github.com/AnastasiiaSt/Capstone-Project/blob/main/profile_report_train.html) and [testing set report](http://htmlpreview.github.io/?https://github.com/AnastasiiaSt/Capstone-Project/blob/main/profile_report_test.html), which were created using pandas profiling module. <br>

 ### Feature Engineering
-Training and testing datasets [Forest Cover Type](https://www.kaggle.com/competitions/forest-cover-type-prediction/data) from Kaggle are used in this project.
-Detailed information about training set and testing set can be found in the [training report](http://htmlpreview.github.io/?https://github.com/AnastasiiaSt/Capstone-Project/blob/main/profile_report_train.html) and [testing report](http://htmlpreview.github.io/?https://github.com/AnastasiiaSt/Capstone-Project/blob/main/profile_report_test.html), which were created using pandas profiling module. <br>
 For feature preprocessing, custom class Preprocessing is created, which includes the following options for scaling, encoding and modification:
  - Encoding of categorical features: frequency, ordinal or no encoding
  - Scaling of numerical features: standard, min_max or no scaling